guozonghao96/BeyondBoundingBox/README.md

 ![Framework](./docs/framework.pdf)

 ## Installation
+Thanks for mmlab re-implementating my code in [mmrotate](https://github.com/open-mmlab/mmrotate).

+My official implementation is as following:
 Detection framework is based on the [MMDetection v1.1.0](https://github.com/open-mmlab/mmdetection/tree/v1.1.0).
 Please refer to the **Installation** of MMDetection to complete the code environment.

 ## Dataset